-The tour itself takes between 45 - 60 minutes and we make short stops along the way to enjoy the beauty, take pictures and warm up with a hot glögg (a delicious Swedish warm fruit drink with spices).
+The sled tour itself takes between 40 - 60 minutes (based on weather and trail conditions) and we make short stops along the way to enjoy the beauty, take pictures and give the dogs little break if needed.

 During the kennel visit you'll get a chance to take a look at all the unique equipment and sleds for racing and special sled dog care, say hallo to the dogs, pet them, take pictures with them and of course hear some interesting stories (don't forget to ask Katerina about the dramatic moose attack or the heroic run in the snowstorm when her special lead dog Taz led three teams across the mountains in Lappland).